WebsecLabs/sql-injection-knowledge-base/src/content/postgresql/password-hashing.md

 ### Password Storage Location

 PostgreSQL stores password hashes in the `pg_authid` system catalog (rolpassword column).
-The `pg_shadow` view is a backwards-compatibility layer that exposes this data for legacy clients—it existed as a table before PostgreSQL 8.1 and became a view afterward.
+The `pg_shadow` view is a backwards-compatibility layer that exposes this data for legacy clients.
+Prior to PostgreSQL 8.1, `pg_shadow` was a physical table; in 8.1 and later, it's a view over `pg_authid`.
 Both require superuser privileges to access.

 ```sql
 -- Primary catalog (PostgreSQL 8.1+, requires superuser)